micheledurante/simple-windows-meter/NiceMeter/Meters/Ram/README.md

 # `NiceMeter.Meters.Mainboard`
-Map Mainboard hardware and its chip sensors to the internal objects used to display our meters.
+Map RAM and its values to the internal objects used to display our meters.

 Sesors for the mainboard are provided by the sub hardware chip.